-The UNIPOWER Sageon battery monitor (SBM) is an add-on system for the Sageon 200A Control Unit (SCU).
+The UNIPOWER Sageon Battery Monitor (SBM) is an add-on System for the Sageon II Control Unit (SCU).
 It is used to monitor individual cells of a battery during float or equalization operation, or during a discharge.
 Each SBM unit is capable of monitoring up to 24 cells or monoblocks.
 Up to four SBM units can be used to monitor up to 4 battery strings of 24 cells or monoblocks each.

-The cell voltages can be viewed in real time when the SCU is connected to a PC.
-The Sageview software that is running on the PC can display the cell voltage data in various convenient formats to ascertain the state of health of batteries.
+Using the ability of the SCU to communicate to a remote or local PC, cell voltage data accumulated during a discharge can be transferred to a PC and saved.
+The cell voltages can also be viewed in real time when the SCU is connected to a PC.
+The SageView software that is running on the PC can display the cell voltage data in various convenient formats to ascertain the state of health of batteries.

-In addition to the real time or historical representation of the data on Sageview, the cell voltages can also be observed in real time on the SCU display.
+In addition to the real time or historical representation of the data on SageView, the cell voltages can also be observed in real time on the SCU display.

-In the event that the battery behaves in a way that is less than ideal during a test or actual discharge, a number of pre-programmed parameter levels are used to generate alarms.
-Alarms are annunciated on the SCU front panel by a LED and screen message and remotely via voltage free contacts or via the USB communications port that can connect directly to a PC locally or remotely via a modem or ethernet.
+In the event that the battery behaves in a way that is less than ideal during a test or actual discharge, a number of preprogrammed parameter levels are used to generate alarms.
+Alarms are annunciated on the SCU front panel by a LED and screen message and remotely via voltage free contacts or via the USB communications port that can connect directly to a PC locally or remotely via a modem or Ethernet.